Fernando Denis: Works

-He has written books of poetry: The Invisible creature in the twilight of William Turner (1997), considered one of the best books published in Colombia during the twentieth century, Come to these yellow sands (2004), The Red wine of syllables(2007) and The Geometry of Water (2009).
+He has written books of poetry: The Invisible creature in the twilight of William Turner (1997), Come to these yellow sands (2004), The Red wine of syllables(2007) and The Geometry of Water (2009).
 His poetry has begun to generate interest within and outside his country, and his new book, The Geometry of Water, published by Norma, was presented at the Book Fairs in Buenos Aires and in Mainz in 2010 with success.

 Paper Museum, engraving and printing of Argentina is being translated into English, French, German and Russian.
 Contemporaries, between critics and writers as William Ospina (winner of Prize Romulo Gallegos 2008), Juan Gustavo Cobo-Borda and José Ramón Ripoll, agree that Fernando Denis is one of today's most original voices in the poetry of Latin America.
 He is currently finishing his first novel, expected to be base on his own life.

 The Geometry of Water was translated and published in India by Sahitya Akademi in November 2010.